0800 015 2568

 12. We may transfer information about you to other group companies for purposes connected with your employment or the management of the company’s business.

-13. As a company, we may sometimes need to process your data to pursue our legitimate business interests, for example to prevent fraud, administrative purposes or reporting potential crimes.
+13. As a company, we may sometimes need to process your data to pursue our legitimate business interests, for example to prevent fraud, for administrative purposes or for reporting potential crimes.

-14. If in the future we intend to process your personal data for a purpose other than that which it was collected we will provide you with information on that purpose and any other relevant information.
+14. If in the future we intend to process your personal data for a purpose other than that for which it was collected, we will provide you with information on that purpose and any other relevant information.

 HOW LONG WILL YOUR DATA BE STORED FOR?

-15. We will usually keep your information throughout the period of time that we do work for you and afterwards for a period of 6 years as we are required to do so by law and also by the regulations that apply to us.
+16. We will usually keep your information throughout the period of time that we do work for you and afterwards for a period of 6 years as we are required to do so by Law and also by the regulations that apply to us.

-16. In some cases (for example where we have prepared a will for you) we may retain your information for a longer period of time and we will advise you of this at the time.
+17. In some cases (for example where we have prepared a Will for you) we may retain your information for a longer period of time and we will advise you of this at the time.